AngusP/sdp-firmware/README.md

 Go

-:   Give the robot a $(x,y,\omega)$ vector, which it’ll use to calculate
+:   Give the robot a $(x,y,\omega)$ vector and a power in the range 0 -
-    and execute the holonomic motion in that direction. $x$ is the lateral (right +ve) direction, $y$ is the forward and $\omega$ is the rotational speed (anti-clockwise +ve).
+    255, which it’ll use to calculate and execute the holonomic motion in that direction. $x$ is the lateral (right +ve) direction, $y$ is the forward and $\omega$ is the rotational speed (anti-clockwise +ve).
 Note that the bot will always execute the motion at the maximum speed possible, so the `rotate` command should be used for precise rotations.
-The bounds on the variables are undefined, as their relative magnitudes are used though the recommended range is $-1.0$ to $1.0$. `M 0 0 0` will stop the robot.
+The bounds on the variables are undefined, as their relative magnitudes are used though the recommended range is $-1.0$ to $1.0$. `G 0 0 0 0` or `G` will stop the robot.
+If the fourth argument is omitted then it will default to 255 (full power).

-    send: `G %f1 %f2 %f3`
+    send: `G %f1 %f2 %f3 %d4`

     gets: `A`